-Researchers everywhere are beginning to access these crucial genealogical records for the first time, and this is an especially major development for researchers with ancestors in New York State.
+Researchers everywhere have been able to access these crucial genealogical records for the first time, and this is an especially major development for researchers with ancestors in New York State.

 Many New Yorkers have Catholic ancestors.
 Despite substantial discrimination in the early history of the state, New York’s Catholic population began to explode in the mid-1800s, due largely to Irish, and later Italian immigrants.

-Another reason these records are so valuable for so many is the challenging landscape of civil birth, marriage, and death records in New York State.
+These records are valuable due to the challenging landscape of civil birth, marriage, and death records in New York State.

 New York vital records are not organized in a single system - depending on the time and place of an ancestor’s life event, researchers will need to look in different repositories maintained by different organizations.

 Furthermore, many municipalities in the state did not fully comply with New York’s record-keeping laws, so in many cases, birth, marriage, or death records will not exist.
 This makes religious records crucial vital record substitutes.